lijumjose/VIPMP/src/pages/docs/migration/get_transfer_details.md

-# Create deployment
+# Get transfer details

-Use the `POST /v3/customers/<customer-id>/deployments` endpoint to create a deployment resource for a customer.
+Use the `GET /v3/memberships/<membership-id>/transfers/<transfer-id>` API endpoint to get details of membership transfer from VIP to VIP-MP.

 ## Request header